Storynory

 So we’re all going to ignore him.”

-And so this is the story or how Colin the Carp became Grumpy.
+So this is the story of how Colin the Carp became grumpy.

 Once upon a time, Colin was a merry young carp, happily playing with lots of other little fishes in the pond.
-He was laughing and joking and telliing funny fishy jokes.
+He was laughing and joking and telling funny fishy jokes.

 Then one day, two men came and sat down by the side of the pond.
-They took out a thermos of tea, and some Marmite sandwiches, and made themselves comfortable.
-And then they pulled out some long thin sticks, which had some string on the end of them.
-And they started throwing their lines into the pond.
+They took out a thermos of tea, and some marmite sandwiches, and made themselves comfortable.
+Then they pulled out some long thin sticks, which had some string on the end of them.
+They started throwing their lines into the pond.

 “I don’t know,” said his great friend, Crispen the Carp.
 “Let’s watch and find out.”